 The Trust’s escalation status is an indicator of the operational pressures the organisation is experiencing.
-Key factors influencing divisional and overall Trust escalation status include: predicted demand, available resources, and capacity.
-The national framework for operational escalation levels (referred to as Operational Pressure Escalation Levels – OPEL) is designed to ensure standardisation of escalation status declaration, interpretation and response.
+Key factors influencing divisional and overall, Trust escalation status include: predicted demand, available resources, and capacity.
+The national framework for Operational Pressures Escalation Level (OPEL) is designed to ensure standardisation of escalation status declaration, interpretation, and response.
 This plan is based upon the national framework and has been adapted to incorporate specific triggers (at a local level), influencing both departmental and Trust wide escalation status.
-This plan should be read in conjunction with the NHSE/I-South East OPEL Framework, local Onward Care/Repatriation Procedures, the National Operational Escalation Levels Framework 2018, and all local System Plans relating to winter and surge/escalation.
+This plan should be read in conjunction with the NHSE/I-Southeast OPEL Framework, local Onward Care/Repatriation Procedures, the National Operational Escalation Levels Framework 2018, and all local System Plans relating to winter and surge/escalation.

 Aims and Objectives

 This plan enables ASPH to ensure alignment with NW Surrey Local A&E Delivery Boards (LAEDB) and the wider systems OPEL status (including their escalation protocols and de-escalation strategies), ensuring:

 - Maintenance of quality and patient safety as a priority